Suche

 Machine Learning requires as much data as possible to ensure it is accurate.
 Scientists use citizen science projects because 1000s of users can provide the data much faster than they could.
 Once the AI system has enough data it can perform the analysis itself, improving as it adds data.
 Read more in this article; Artificial Intelligence, citizen science and the democratization of science.

-Students can also try Teachable Machine – a website where they can train a computer to recognise shapes, colours, movements and sounds and then sort through data to identify them.
+Students can also try Teachable Machine – an online tool where they can train a computer to recognise shapes, colours, movements and sounds and then sort through data to identify them.

 In our teaching resource “EcoKids Teach AI” targeted to younger students, a Teachable Machine model is trained to classify recyclable waste.